 Information and links for the Pennsylvania System of School Assessment (PSSA)

-The Pennsylvania Department of Education has released information regarding the new PSSA results for the Spring 2015 assessments.
+The Pennsylvania Department of Education has released information regarding the PSSA results.
 Please use the links below for more information.

 The PSSA is the Pennsylvania Department of Education’s (PDE) annual standards-based test used to measure a student's attainment of the Pennsylvania Academic Standards.
 The assessment is designed to assist school districts in determining the quality of their educational programs.
 It takes a collaborative effort of school personnel, parents and guardians, and most importantly our students, to achieve success.
 The PSSAs include assessments in English Language Arts and Mathematics which are taken by students in grades 3, 4, 5, 6, 7 and 8.
 Students in grades 4 and 8 are administered the Science PSSA.
 The English Language Arts and Mathematics PSSAs include items that are consistent with the Assessment Anchors/Eligible Content aligned to the Pennsylvania Core Standards in English Language Arts and Mathematics.
 The Science PSSA includes items that are aligned to the Assessment Anchors/Eligible Content aligned to the Pennsylvania Academic Standards for Science, Technology, Environment and Ecology.

-The Red Lion Area School District will be administering the 2016 Pennsylvania System of School Assessment (PSSA) to all students in Grades 3 through 8 during the month of April as outlined in the schedule below.
+The Red Lion Area School District will be administering the 2018 Pennsylvania System of School Assessment (PSSA) to all students in Grades 3 through 8 during the month of April as outlined below.
 Specific dates and times for each building will be determined and communicated to students, parents, and guardians at a later date.